-- Improving the quality of care for persons with Alzheimer's disease;
+- To improve the quality of life for Californians living with ADRD.

-In 1984, legislation was enacted that established the Alzheimer's Disease Program (ADP).
+In 1984, legislation was enacted that established the Alzheimer’s Disease Program.
 To meet the legislative mandates of relieving the human burden and economic cost of ADRDs, and to assist in ultimately discovering the cause and treatment of these diseases, the Program:

 - Established and administers a statewide network of 10 California Alzheimer’s Disease Centers (CADCs) at university medical centers.
 The CADCs are dedicated to improving the quality of life of persons affected with Alzheimer’s disease and their families by providing diagnostic and treatment services; professional training for medical residents, postdoctoral fellows, nurses, interns, and medical students; and community education, such as caregiver training and support.